lawrenceevalyn/THE-DISS/README.md

 * abstract re: readerstudy.com - Stanford lab research on reader reception
 * Building worksets for scholarship by linking complementary corpora
 * Distributed Character: Quantitative Models of the English Stage, 1500-1920

+### Rearranging diss scrivener doc:

+New guiding principles: Literally every idea I have for “research”, of any kind, goes in this document.
+One snippet per “thought.”
+Let it all accumulate into groupings organically.

 ## August 10, 2017